funnymania/Progressive-Web-Assembly-App/docs/reviewMevent02.md

 [] - queue entry should not grow completely freely (will take up most of screen if other entries are empty [] - might need to set character limit on textarea?
 []- better launcher flow for pwa on native
+[] - Stack: colorcode stack with incomplete / conflicts state [] - Stack: bubble choice should align with state of task in stack [X] - Stack: should not be allowed to move incomplete back to stack [] - Howdoesthiswork, cantdothat: Click outside modals should hide them

 Code
 [] - Push updates to user from PWA